-- III.6.3 Eligibility to be considered for Probationary Reappointment - III.6.3.1 Unless covered by III.6.3.2.2 or III.7.3.3, a member holding an initial probationary appointment at the rank of Lecturer or Assistant Professor shall be considered for a probationary reappointment during the third (3rd) year of the initial probationary appointment. - III.6.3.2 Eligibility to be considered for Reappointment for Members with Previous Limited Term Service - III.6.3.2.1 A member with previous combined limited term service within the bargaining unit of one (1) year or less, who is granted a probationary appointment, shall follow the eligibility conditions as set out in III.6.3.1. - III.6.3.2.2 A member with previous combined limited term service within the bargaining unit of between one (1) and five (5) years, who is granted a probationary appointment, shall be considered for reappointment and tenure according to the provisions in III.7.3.4.2 and III.7.3.4.3.

-- III.6.3.3.1 Notwithstanding the various provisions above which define a maximum period of probationary service, a member who has had a pregnancy leave during her probationary period under IV.13.6.2 and IV.13.6.3 or a member who has taken a parental or adoption leave of more than four (4) months during his/her probationary period under IV.13.6.2 and IV.13.6.4 shall, upon written request to the Dean, no later than three (3) months following his/her return to duties after pregnancy, parental, or adoption leave, or by August 1st of the year in which he/she was scheduled to be considered for reappointment, whichever is earlier, have his/her consideration for reappointment deferred by one (1) year. - III.6.3.3.2 Similarly, a member who, during the probationary appointment has taken a sick leave under IV.13.6.5 of more than four (4) months may elect to have the consideration for reappointment deferred by up to one (1) year, upon written request by the member to the Dean within six (6) months following return to duties.
-Where the absence is for one (1) year or more, the deferral of the consideration for reappointment shall be up to two (2) years, upon written request by the member to the Dean no later than six (6) months following return to duties after the absence. - III.6.3.3.3 On compassionate grounds or in exceptional circumstances, a member may make a request to the Dean that his/her consideration for reappointment be deferred, normally for one (1) year. - III.6.3.3.4 Notwithstanding the above, the maximum combined extensions granted to a member during his/her probationary appointment and reappointment will normally not exceed a total of two (2) years. - III.6.4 Criteria for Probationary Reappointment - III.6.4.1 A candidate for probationary reappointment shall be considered by the Departmental/Program Personnel Committee on the basis of satisfactory progression towards tenure, as per III.7.4. - III.6.5 Timing - III.6.5.1 The Dean shall inform the candidate, in writing, by June 30th that he/she will be considered for reappointment in the coming academic year.
-The Dean's letter shall draw the candidate's attention to the relevant sections of this Agreement, including the November 30th deadline for the candidate to submit his/her reappointment file.
+- III.6.3 Eligibility to be considered for Probationary Reappointment - III.6.3.1 Unless covered by III.6.3.2.2 or III.7.3.3, a member holding an initial probationary appointment at the rank of Lecturer or Assistant Professor shall be considered for a probationary reappointment during the third (3rd) year of the initial probationary appointment. - III.6.3.2 Eligibility to be considered for Reappointment for Members with Previous Limited Term Service - III.6.3.2.1 A member with previous combined limited term service within the bargaining unit of one (1) year or less, who is granted a probationary appointment, shall follow the eligibility conditions as set out in III.6.3.1. - III.6.3.2.2 A member with previous combined limited term service within the bargaining unit of between one (1) and five (5) years, who is granted a probationary appointment, shall be considered for reappointment and tenure according to the provisions in III.7.3.4.2 and III.7.3.4.3. - III.6.3.3 Extension of Probationary Period - III.6.3.3.1 Notwithstanding the various provisions above which define a maximum period of probationary service, a member who has had a pregnancy leave during her probationary period under IV.13.6.2 and IV.13.6.3 or a member who has taken a parental or adoption leave of more than four (4) months during his/her probationary period under IV.13.6.2 and IV.13.6.4 shall, upon written request to the Dean, no later than three (3) months following his/her return to duties after pregnancy, parental, or adoption leave, or by August 1st of the year in which he/she was scheduled to be considered for reappointment, whichever is earlier, have his/her consideration for reappointment deferred by one (1) year. - III.6.3.3.2 Similarly, a member who, during the probationary appointment has taken a sick leave under IV.13.6.5 of more than four (4) months may elect to have the consideration for reappointment deferred by up to one (1) year, upon written request by the member to the Dean within six (6) months following return to duties.
+Where the absence is for one (1) year or more, the deferral of the consideration for reappointment shall be up to two (2) years, upon written request by the member to the Dean no later than six (6) months following return to duties after the absence. - III.6.3.3.3 On compassionate grounds or in exceptional circumstances, a member may make a request to the Dean that his/her consideration for reappointment be deferred, normally for one (1) year. - III.6.3.3.4 Notwithstanding the above, the maximum combined extensions granted to a member during his/her probationary appointment and reappointment will normally not exceed a total of two (2) years. - III.6.4 Criteria for Probationary Reappointment - III.6.4.1 A candidate for probationary reappointment shall be considered by the Departmental/Program Personnel Committee on the basis of satisfactory progression towards tenure, as per III.7.4.